Fire restrictions and regulations are in place in Victoria to reduce the risk of bushfire and the chances it could damage or destroy life or property.

 Where possible, avoid working when weather is hazardous, such as when there is strong, dry wind or warm to hot temperatures.

-A motor driven pump, generator or other stationary engine can be used in the open air or in a temporary structure or in any circumstances where the exhaust discharges in the open air, only under the following conditions:
+A motor driven pump, generator or other stationary engine cannot be used if the engine is in the open air (e.g. when it is contained in a temporary structure) or in any circumstances where its exhaust discharges in the open air, unless all the following conditions apply:

-• the exhaust pipe is fitted with a spark arrestor which is in proper working order and which complies with AS 1019-2000 and
+• the exhaust pipe is fitted with a spark arrestor that is in proper working order and compliant with AS 1019-2000

-• a knapsack water spray pump fully charged with at least 9 litres of water (it must be in proper working order and comply with AS 1687-1991) or
+• a knapsack water spray pump fully charged with at least 9 litres of water, in proper working order and compliant with AS 1687-1991

-If you intend to use a chain saw, vehicle or other non-stationary engine so that it is in contact with any crop, stubble, weeds, undergrowth or other vegetation you must:
+There is an extremely high risk of fire from using non-stationary machinery such as vehicles, tractors, chainsaws and slashers, and you should exercise caution.
+If you intend to use a non-stationary engine so that it is in contact with any crop, stubble, weeds, undergrowth or other vegetation, you must:

 • a turbo charger or an exhaust aspirated air cleaner.